survivejs/webpack-book/manuscript/understanding_loaders/03_loading_fonts.md

 # Loading Fonts

-Loading fonts is a surprisingly tough problem.
+Loading fonts is a tough problem.
 Normally you have up to four font formats to worry about, each for a certain browser.
-You have a few strategies to consider.
+You have a couple of strategies to consider.

 ## Choosing One Format